plyycajk/hangman/README.md

 ## Usage instructions

-This file can be run directly from the terminal by calling the milestone_5.py file with python
+This file can be run directly from the terminal by calling the milestone_5.py or post_project_ideas.py files with python

 ## Files